sscumac/traffic-lights/README.md

-Please use node versiob 18 or higher.
+Please use node version 18 or higher.

 yarn
 yarn dev